Bugs (band)

-Bugs are an Australian three-piece rock band from Brisbane, Queensland which formed in 2014.
+Bugs are an Australian three-piece rock band from Brisbane, Queensland, which formed in 2014.
 In February 2022, the band announced the release of their third studio album, Cooties.

-A fundraiser for the band's bassist, Jordan Brunoli, is scheduled for 4 October 2025 at The Tivoli in Brisbane as a fundraising event, as he has been diagnosed with stage 4 colorectal cancer.
+A fundraiser for the band's bassist, Jordan Brunoli, was conducted on 4 October 2025 at The Tivoli in Brisbane as a fundraising event, as he has been diagnosed with stage 4 colorectal cancer.